aws-samples/serverless-patterns/kinesis-lambda-cdk-typescript/README.md

 }
 ```

-This will trigger the lambda which you can verify by checking the CloudWatch logs under tab Monitor.
+This will trigger the lambda function which you can verify by checking the CloudWatch logs under tab Monitor.

 ## Cleanup